Zechariah 14 Fulfilled–including the Literal splitting of the Mount of Olives!

 Fulfilled!
-Zechariah 14:11 Commentary: Jerusalem will Never again be Destroyed?
+Preterist Eschatology and Commentary of Zechariah 14:11: Jerusalem will Never again be Destroyed?

 The NIV quoted above translates v.
 11 to say that Jerusalem will never again be destroyed.
 This is a bit of an overstatement.
 Of course Jerusalem had been attacked after the Maccabean Wars.
 Jerusalem was subsequently destroyed during the Jewish War and the Crusades.
 The NASB translates this verse as follows: “People will live in it [Jerusalem], and there will no longer be a curse, for Jerusalem will dwell in security.”
 The NET Bible also translates this verse in similar language: “And people will settle there, and there will no longer be the threat of divine extermination—Jerusalem will dwell in security.”
 These translations are certainly more accurate historically.
 After the Jewish War, Jerusalem did experience peace for a time though this does not mean that it was never again going to be attacked.